Welcome To The Blue Hell

 The Cauldron Umbrella

 The incredible growth of this organization is not because the effort of any one person.
 It is because of the efforts of each and every one of the individual supporter groups that participate by pulling in their friends, family, or random people they saw playing soccer in a park.
-The diversity of these groups, their individual style of support, and united passion has turned this into something that amazes everyone involved and has created one of the best match day environments in the league.
-What you have built at Children’s Mercy Park has even impressed many that have come from overseas from the biggest clubs in the world.
+The diversity of these groups, their individual style of support, and united passion has turned this into something that amazes everyone involved.
+It has created one of the best match day environments in the league.
+What you have built at Sporting Park has even impressed many that have come from overseas from the biggest clubs in the world.

-Just prior to entering Sporting Park (now Children’s Mercy Park) in 2011, The Cauldron Organization was formed as a means to unify all of the smaller supporter groups.
+Just prior to entering Sporting Park in 2011, we formed the Cauldron Organization as a means to unify all of the smaller supporter groups.
 Having one umbrella organization allows us to support those efforts in order to continue growing.
 If you would like to know the history, there is an in depth account of the evolution of The Cauldron and its history through the years in the History toggle below.

 Leadership Structure

 The Board appoints a president to lead day to day operations during their tenure.
-The president is responsible for maintaining and cultivating a good working relationship with the Sporting KC front office, keeping the Board informed on upcoming projects, and oversees all Cauldron activities.
+The president maintains and cultivates a good working relationship with the Sporting KC front office, keeps the Board informed on upcoming projects, and oversees all Cauldron activities.

 Board of Directors